telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridAccessibilitySettings.md

             agents rendering to non-visual media such as speech and Braille.
 This property is a part of Telerik RadPivotGrid accessibility features.

-###  DataTableCaption `String`
+###  OuterTableCaption `String`

-Gets or sets the 'caption' attribute for the data table.
+Gets or sets the 'caption' attribute for the outer table.

 #### Remarks
 This attribute provides a summary of the table's purpose and structure for user
             agents rendering to non-visual media such as speech and Braille.
 This property is a part of Telerik RadPivotGrid accessibility features.

+###  OuterTableSummary `String`

+Gets or sets the 'summary' attribute for the outer table.

+#### Remarks
+This attribute provides a summary of the table's purpose and structure for user
+            agents rendering to non-visual media such as speech and Braille.
+This property is a part of Telerik RadPivotGrid accessibility features.

+###  RowHeaderTableCaption `String`

+Gets or sets the 'caption' attribute for the row header table.

+#### Remarks
+This attribute provides a summary of the table's purpose and structure for user
+            agents rendering to non-visual media such as speech and Braille.
+This property is a part of Telerik RadPivotGrid accessibility features.

-###  WrapperTableSummary `String`
+###  RowHeaderTableSummary `String`

-Gets or sets the 'summary' attribute for the table which wraps the RadPivtoGrid control when the configuration panel is shown.
+Gets or sets the 'summary' attribute for the row header table.

 #### Remarks
 This attribute provides a summary of the table's purpose and structure for user